Half term is on the horizon, time to get outside and enjoy the Autumn sun. Are you looking for things to do at the beach?

 It might mean one last chance for a seaside holiday before Christmas – probably not a sunbathing break but there are plenty more adventures to be had at the beach in all seasons.

-If you’re after something different to get your wild kids out and about in the holidays, there are many things to do at the coast in (almost) any weather.
+If you’re after something different to get your wild kids out and about in the school holidays, there are many things to do at the coast in (almost) any weather.
 One of my favourites is searching for shipwrecks..

 I fell in love with shipwrecks years ago on our annual family holiday to Cornwall.
 An unseasonable storm partially uncovered the wreck of the S.V.
 Carl in Booby’s Bay near Padstow, a beach we visited regularly.